NAG-DevOps/splints/README.md

 ## Installation ##

+### Perl 5 ###

 Current version is in its very beginning with the gradual support being added to work with Footprints v11 in Perl on EL6.
 It requires `SOAP::Lite` Perl module to work and `Term::ReadKey` for password prompts if the corresponding credentials provider is in use.
+`Crypt::SSLeay` is required for HTTPS access.
 The PoC implementation being modularized based on the Perl sample of the Chapter 11 of BMC FootPrints Service Core manual.

+### PHP ###

+Experimental PHP 5.5.36 development is in progress.
+PHP's `SoapClient` is required.
+The PoC implementation being modularized based on the PHP sample of the Chapter 11 of BMC FootPrints Service Core manual.

 ### EL7, EL6, EL7 ###